-Here we will share the information that you’ll need to know to get Medicaid transportation for a Covid-19 vaccination.
+Here we will share the information that you’ll need to know to get Medicaid-free transportation for a Covid-19 vaccination.

 Florida’s Medicaid program provides free transportation for those looking to get Covid-19 vaccines and are enrolled in the program.
 The instructions are to follow so you can easily set up an appointment time to get your vaccine.